-There is some misinformation and confusion about the differences between Silestone and Dekton.
-Especially concerning choosing a material for our kitchen worktop.
-Also, it is to know that a kitchen countertop can also work as an extra-large tile for the bathroom.
-Therefore, it would not be a surprise if you are somewhat confused.
+There is misinformation and confusion about the differences between Silestone and Dekton, especially concerning choosing a material for our kitchen worktop.
+Also, it is essential to know that a kitchen countertop can also work as an extra-large tile for the bathroom.
+Therefore, it would not be a surprise if you were somewhat confused.

-Worktop suppliers start talking about different brands, and which makes you even more confused.
-We all know Silestone, but what you may not know is that Silestone is a brand belonging to surface giant Cosentino.
+Worktop suppliers start talking about different brands, which makes you even more confused.
+We all know Silestone, but you may not know that Silestone is a brand belonging to surface giant Cosentino.
 Besides Silestone quartz, the company produces different types of material in various brands.
 Cosentino creates four wonders in the decoration surface world.
 But today, we’ll only focus on two of them, which are the ones that cause the most confusion due to their similar finishes.
-In contrast to it, their difference doesn’t lie in their finish but their composition.
+In contrast, their difference is not in their finish but in their composition.

 Let me explain.

-A few days ago, I was browsing through our Youtube Channel.
-There were videos of two types of worktop materials that maintain the same aesthetic, both with a Calacatta Gold marble effect and both with the same finish.
-Still, these were two different types of surface materials that served the same purpose.
+A few days ago, I was browsing through our YouTube channel.
+There were videos of two worktop materials that maintain the same aesthetic, with a Calacatta Gold marble effect and the same finish.
+Still, these were two different surface materials that served the same purpose.
 This statement may already sound confusing to you.
 But it is simpler than you think.
 Let’s get started.

-The first thing you want to know is that Cosentino, creator of the well-known Silestone, not only created Silestone.
-But it also has a second brand which is Dekton, besides two other brands.
-Although as I mentioned earlier today, we will focus on Silestone and Dekton.
+First, you want to know that Cosentino, creator of the well-known Silestone, not only created Silestone.
+But it also has a second brand, Dekton, besides two other brands.
+Although, as I mentioned earlier, we will focus on Silestone and Dekton.

 You have to know that its creator has developed these two brands from two different materials: quartz and porcelain.